ExcellentWish/portfolio-project-4/TESTING.md

 I have used this function when a window resizes in conjunction with a `debounce` function to prevent the function triggering if being called continuously.
 It triggers after it has stopped being called for 150 milliseconds.
 As explained [here](https://davidwalsh.name/javascript-debounce-function).

 However screenSize is called whenever the document is loaded to prevent the map showing when a user navigates through the site.

+**`datePicker`** - I opted to use a JQuery datepicker for my project and so this function applies the datepicker to any fields with the id - `"#id_requested_date"`.

+**`formError`** - This function animates the form by adding an Animate class to the form if there is an error.
+You can see before submitting the only class on the ul is `full-form`:

+And after submitting, with an error the class `"animate__animated animate__shakeX"` is added:

+**`disableEmail`** - This function has been used to disable the email on the 'Update Details' page as I don't want the user to update it on this page:

+This did cause issues when submitting the form as the email field wasn't able to be read so I have used **`removeDisableAttrOnSubmit`** to remove the disabled attribute and then submit the form.

+**`deleteModal`** - This function opens the confirmation modal when a user is trying to cancel.